sahusridhar23/my-GSoC-Journey/README.md

 - learnt about streamlit web framework, developed a local web application to predice house prices bassed on limited factors.
 - Realigned DSA, with arrays.
 - solved nearly 10 array questions in leetcode.
+- Made a overview of GSOC orgs and few other research.

 ## ❓ Why this repo?